-CARBOHYDRATES: A 100-gram serving of tempeh contains 11.9 grams of carbohydrate, while a 100-gram serving of tofu contains 2.4 grams of carbohydrate, making tofu the lower-carb option.
+CARBOHYDRATES: A 100-gram serving of tempeh contains 11.9 grams of carbohydrates, while a 100-gram serving of tofu contains 2.4 grams of carbohydrates, making tofu the lower-carb option.
 However, in both cases, fiber is the predominant form of carbohydrate.

 FIBRE: Both tempeh and tofu are good sources of fiber.
 A 100-gram serving of tempeh contains 8.3 grams of fiber, while a 100-gram serving of tofu contains 2.4 grams of fiber, making tempeh the higher-fiber option.

 SUGAR: Neither tempeh nor tofu is a significant source of sugar; a 100-gram serving of tempeh and tofu both contain 0 grams of sugar.

 VITAMINS & MINERALS: Given tempeh and tofu are both made from soybeans, they have similar micronutrient profiles containing iron, calcium, riboflavin, niacin, magnesium, potassium, phosphorus, and manganese.
 Per 100-gram serving, tempeh contains 9% of the Daily Value (DV) of calcium, 15% of the DV of iron, 9% of the DV of potassium, and 21% of the DV of phosphorus; while firm tofu contains 43% of the DV of calcium, 15% of the DV of iron, 5% of the DV of potassium, and 15% of the DV of phosphorus.
 (6)(7) However, it is important to note that most store-bought brands of tofu are made with calcium and magnesium.
 (8)